matthewjmiller/mattmiller/about.md

 ---
 I was once described as "flat, but in a good way."
 I'm a Nebraskan, so I take that as a compliment.

 I am a researcher, writer, and teacher with abiding interests in liturgy, media, and place.
-Trained in rhetoric—the ancient discipline that studies persuasion and communication—I work in marketing, teach on the side, and write about history, sustainability, and place.
+Trained in rhetoric—the ancient discipline that studies persuasion and communication—I work in marketing, teach on the side, and write about history, sustainability, place, and ideas.

 ### Scholarship, Reading, and Writing